 If necessary, business owners can even meet clients in coffee shops -- thus limiting the startup costs to little more than a website and a few lattes.
 (Any printing costs can be paid after a client has made a deposit for a project.)

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your advertising agency is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your advertising agency is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements